electron-elements/send-feedback/README.md

 See the [docs for usage and documentation to customize your send feedback element.](/docs)

+## Changelog

+See releases page it will contains all the [changelogs and info about new releases.](https://github.com/electron-elements/send-feedback/releases)

 Do you have a electron element you want to add to this repo?
 If so follow this guide at [electron-elements repo](https://github.com/electron-elements/electron-elements/blob/master/guides/add-an-electron-element-to-org.md)